Hair Loss and Hair Transplant Glossary

 Follicular Unit Transplant (FUT)

-In this hair transplantation technique, a linear incision is made to remove a strip of skin containing the donor hair.
+During FUT, a linear incision is made to remove a strip of skin containing the donor hair.
 Hair is then harvested from this strip and the skin above and below the incision is stitched together leaving behind a scar.
 However, this scar is only visible if your hair is very short or cropped close to your skull.
 FUT allows for maximum hair harvesting and can also be performed on people with extensive hair loss.

 A graft is a single follicular unit implanted in the recipient area during a hair transplant procedure.